ikmdev/ike-box/README.md

 [localhost/nexus](http://localhost/nexus) and [localhost/komet](http://localhost/komet) in your web browser.
 If running on a remote server, replace localhost with the server’s IP address.

+## Application access credentials
+komet - a web application requires login credentials which is defined in users.ini file located at ./komet-data/users.ini

 Note: On the off chance that you have issues with running on the specific port on your computer, the docker-compose file is configurable to allow for other ports.
 This can be run in the following way, substituting 8080